 The Best Practice Hub can be used in several different ways to suit you.

-The homepage includes recently added and most popular examples of best practice.
-There is also a list of monthly innovations, as well as access to CCS Spotlight On… campaigns and case studies.
+The homepage includes recently added and most popular examples of best practice as well as innovations and access to our Spotlight on… learning toolkits, e-learning courses and case studies.

 There are three main ways in which you can search the Hub: